 In exchange, Fundrise collects a 1% fee as the investment manager.
 This is the only fee they charge, however you may be subject to an early redemption fee if you do not commit to the full term of the investment.
 In addition, when a new property is acquired, there is sometimes an origination or acquisition fee that might affect some investors.

 It is important to understand that Fundrise is a private real estate investment.
 The Fundrise eREITs and eFunds can only be bought and sold through this platform.
 They are not publicly traded on a stock exchange like a publicly-traded REIT.

-Fundrise allows you to choose from four professionally built real estate portfolios based on your risk tolerance and investment preferences.
+Fundrise allows you to choose from dozens of professionally built real estate portfolios based on your risk tolerance and investment preferences.

 Some portfolios are geared towards cash flow and others focused on the growth of the underlying assets.

 The Fundrise Starter Portfolio is for new investors who would like to give Fundrise a shot.

 The minimum account requirement is only $10 to begin investing.
 This portfolio consists of 50% growth and 50% income-oriented holdings.

 If you want to upgrade to an advanced plan down the road, it is completely free!